 Program Information

-The Department of Social Sciences is home to two unique interdisciplinary graduate programs: MS and PhD in Environmental and Energy Policy, and MS and PhD in Industrial Heritage and Archaeology.
-Both programs involve interdisciplinary engagement across the social sciences, drawing on anthropology, geography, history, political science, and sociology, and using tools from geospatial sciences, archaeological sciences, statistical analyses, and ethnographic research to examine real-world problems impacting communities and their environments.
+The Department of Social Sciences is home to three unique interdisciplinary graduate programs: MS in Sustainable Communities, MS and PhD in Environmental and Energy Policy, and MS and PhD in Industrial Heritage and Archaeology.
+All three programs involve interdisciplinary engagement across the social sciences, drawing on anthropology, geography, history, political science, and sociology, and using tools from geospatial sciences, archaeological sciences, statistical analyses, and ethnographic research to examine real-world problems impacting communities and their environments.
 We prepare students for professional opportunities that require interdisciplinary solutions in government affairs, industry, and academia.

 - are interdisciplinary and prepare graduates to understand and solve the world’s most-pressing problems.